Maximal antipodal sets in irreducible compact symmetric spaces: Introduction

+{\it Notation and conventions.} In this paper a compact Lie group $G$ is said to be ``simple" if its Lie algebra is a non-abelian simple Lie algebra.
 Let $\E_6^{sc}$ (or $\E_6$) denote a connected and simply-connected compact simple Lie group of type $\E_6$; let $\E_{6}^{ad}$ denote a connected adjoint type compact simple Lie group of type $\E_6$.
-Similarly, we have the notation $\E_7^{sc}$, $\E_7$, $\E_7^{ad}$, $\E_8$, $\F_4$, $\G_2$.
-The last three connected compact Lie groups are both simply-connected and of adjoint type.
+Similarly, we have the notations $\E_7^{sc}$, $\E_7$, $\E_7^{ad}$, $\E_8$, $\F_4$, $\G_2$.
+The last three are connected compact Lie groups which are both simply-connected and of adjoint type.